JADES Imaging of GN-z11: Revealing the Morphology and Environment of a Luminous Galaxy 430 Myr After the Big Bang: Introduction

+GN-z11 is unusually bright with $M_{\rm UV}=-21.6$ AB mag ($\mathrm{F200W}=144.4\pm2.7$ nJy, see Table~\ref{tab:nc}).
+For comparison, the other recent $z=10-13$ spectroscopically confirmed galaxies have $M_{\rm UV}$ in the range of $-18.4$ to $-19.3$ AB mag ($\mathrm{F200W}=6-14$ nJy; \citealt{robertson23}).
 GN-z11's brightness makes ground-based observations feasible.
 Based on the probable detections of three UV emission lines ([CIII]$\lambda\lambda1907,1909$ doublet and OIII]$\lambda1666$), \citet{jiang21} found it to be at $z = 10.957 \pm 0.001$.
 By modeling the spectral energy distribution (SED) using the photometry in 5 bands (HST F140W, F160W, ground-based K band and Spitzer channels 1 and 2), \citet{jiang21} constrained the stellar mass, dust attenuation and stellar age.
 They found that GN-z11 hosts a young stellar population with an age of $70 \pm 40$ Myr, stellar mass of $(1.3 \pm 0.6) \times 10^9~M_{\odot}$, a UV continuum slope of $\beta=-2.4\pm0.2$ and essentially no dust attenuation.
-Therefore, this surprisingly bright object has a relatively large stellar mass at this epoch ($\sim 420$ Myr after the Big Bang), which suggests a rapid build-up of stellar mass, but consistent with recent JWST-based measurements of other spectroscopically-confirmed galaxies at $z>10$ \citep{curtis-lake22, robertson22}.
+Therefore, this surprisingly bright object has a relatively large stellar mass at this epoch ($\sim 420$ Myr after the Big Bang), which suggests a rapid build-up of stellar mass, but consistent with recent JWST-based measurements of other spectroscopically-confirmed galaxies at $z>10$ \citep{curtis-lake23, robertson23}.

 Here we present new JWST observations of GN-z11 in the GOODS-N field.
 These observations have been conducted as part of the JWST Advanced Deep Extragalactic Survey (JADES).
 In this paper we focus on the 9-band JWST/NIRCam imaging, providing constraints on the SED, morphology and large-scale environment of GN-z11.
 The JWST/NIRSpec observations are presented in a companion paper \citep{bunker23}.
 The NIRSpec spectrum definitively measures a redshift, $z_{\rm spec}=10.60$, and provides a rich set of diagnostics of the physical properties of the galaxy.
 In the listing of JADES confirmed redshifts, GN-z11 is given the designation JADES-GN-z10-0.